RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tools used**: Stata, Excel

-- Built a time series forecasting model to analyze the relationship between Tata Motors’ stock price and the Nifty 50 index.
-- Conducted stationarity testing and applied double differencing to ensure a stable series.
-- Selected the optimal ARIMA model using Bayesian Information Criterion (BIC).
-- Model forecasts a short-term dip in 2024 followed by a long-term upward trend (based on data from 2012–2022).
+This project involved building a time series forecasting model to analyze the relationship between Tata Motors’ stock price and the Nifty 50 index.
+I performed stationarity testing, applied double differencing, and selected the optimal ARIMA model using the Bayesian Information Criterion (BIC).
+The model, based on annual average closing prices from 2012 to 2022, forecasts a temporary decline in 2024 followed by a long-term upward trend.
+This work highlights my ability to use statistical modeling techniques to understand macroeconomic influences on firm-level performance.
-- Demonstrates strong understanding of macroeconomic factors and statistical modeling in firm-level analysis.

 **Files**:
 - [Forecasting Code](../assets/Time%20series%20econometrics/Forecasting%20code.txt)